We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Once the beet seeds have germinated, treat them like any other microgreen except for watering.

-Be sure to water beet microgreens less more often for best results.
-They appear to be susceptible to root rot if the tray remains too wet.
+Be sure to water beet microgreens less often for best results.
+They appear susceptible to root rot if the tray is too wet.

 That's all there is to growing beet microgreens.
 The method explained above produces spectacular Bull's Blood Beet microgreens without the troublesome seed husks remaining on the mature microgreens.

-Give them a try; they taste great and add so much color to your plate!
+Give them a try; they taste great and add much color to your plate!